 It was a delicious start to the day and after one last walk along the sea front, I collected my case and headed to the station.
 I felt sad to be leaving Arbroath after just one day, but I know that I'll definitely go back soon.

 So next on my itinerary was a two and a half hour journey to Elgin.
 As the train was fairly busy, all of the tables had been taken so I sat in one of the airplane-style seats.
 And rather than getting my laptop out and working, I decided to just sit back and relax.
 It made a lovely change from sitting behind the steering wheel, having to focus on the road and other cars.
 As I soaked up the ever-changing landscape, the dramatic coastline around Arbroath was soon replaced by rolling fields and hills.

 The sky was changing as well, with dark grey clouds looming up behind the train as it raced along.
 I wondered whether I'd manage to get to Elgin before the rain set in.

-I arrived at Elgin 1.30, having eaten lunch on the train to save time.
-My home for the night was the Laichmoray hotel, just 5-10 minutes walk from Elginstation.
+I arrived in Elgin at 1:30pm having eaten lunch on the train to save time.
+My home for the night was the Laichmoray hotel, just 5-10 minutes walk from Elgin station.
 The Laichmoray is a very dramatic looking hotel, which first opened in 1853.
 The friendly staff at reception made me feel very much at home.

 I'd planned a few things that I wanted to do in Elgin, but with the clouds were still looking fairly menacing, I had half an eye on the weather.
 I'd asked a friend for some suggestions, and she'd recommended heading up to Lady Hill first, then walking down the High Street towards Elgin Cathedral ruins.
 I would also have liked to visit Johnston's cashmere mill and the Glen Moray distillery.
 But time was short and I didn't want to spend time indoors when the weather was still dry.